Article I: Name, Mission, Status

 7: Perform other leadership position searches and such other duties as are usual for Search Committees as assigned by the Board of Directors.

 1: Members.
-The Executive Committee shall be comprised of the Elective Officers of Lamaze International, one Elected Director who has served at least two (2) years on the Board of Directors, and the Chief Executive Officer, who shall serve ex-officio without vote.
-The Elected Director member of the Executive Committee shall be appointed by the President to serve on the Executive Committee for a term of one year.
+The Executive Committee shall be comprised of the Officers of Lamaze International, one At-Large Director who has served at least two (2) years on the Board of Directors, and the Chief Executive Officer, who shall serve ex-officio without vote.
+The At-Large Director member of the Executive Committee shall be appointed by the President to serve on the Executive Committee for a term of one year.
 The Executive Committee shall act for the Board of Directors in the interim between meetings of the Board by a three-fifths vote and as provided in this Section 7.2:B.

 2: Notice.
 Notice of a meeting of the Executive Committee that conforms to the requirements of Section 5.5:D shall be sent to all Directors no fewer than five (5) days prior to the meeting.
 In the event a need for emergency action is determined by the President to exist, a majority of the Directors on the Executive Committee may, by telephone or electronic poll, waive notice of such meeting.
 Minutes of a meeting for which notice has been waived shall state the reason for the waiver.